Xu Shao

-Xu Shao (許劭 (Xǔ Shào)) (150–196), courtesy name Zijiang, was a Chinese philosopher and politician who lived in the Eastern Han dynasty.
+Xu Shao (許劭 (Xǔ Shào)) (150–c.195), courtesy name Zijiang, was a Chinese philosopher and politician who lived in the Eastern Han dynasty.

 Early life and career

 Xu Shao was from Pingyu County (平輿縣), Runan Commandery (汝南郡), which is present-day Pingyu County, Henan.
 As a youth, he maintained a good reputation and had a keen interest in the study of human relations.
+When he was ten (by East Asian reckoning), the commentator Xie Zhen (谢甄; courtesy name Ziwei [子微]) saw him and said, "This boy is a great man rarely seen elsewhere".
+(Note: Later, when Xu Shao and his brother Xu Qian were older and close to adulthood (ruoguan), Xie Zhen saw them together.
+This time, he said, "The deep pool of Pingyu County had two loong.")

-He was known for appraising people.
+Xu Shao was known for appraising people.
 His fame put him on par with others such as Fan Zizhao (樊子昭) and He Yangshi (和陽士).
-Xu Shao and Guo Tai (郭泰) were famous character evaluators at the time and their appraisals were highly valued among scholar-officials.
+Xu Shao and Guo Tai (郭泰; 128-169) (Note: In Book of the Later Han, Guo's name was recorded as "太", as Fan Ye observed naming taboo for his father Fan Tai.) were famous character evaluators at the time and their appraisals were highly valued among scholar-officials.

 Xu Shao started his civil career as an Officer of Merit (功曹) in his home commandery.
 Xu Qiu (徐璆), the commandery administrator, treated him very respectfully.
 The other officials in the commandery office became more cautious and conservative in their manners when they heard that Xu Shao was going to be their colleague.
 When Yuan Shao was on his way home to Runan County after resigning from his post of Prefect (令) of Puyang County, he rode in a carriage and was surrounded by many guards and attendants.
 Before entering Runan, he ordered his men to leave, saying, "How can I let Xu Zijiang see me like this?"
 He then travelled home in a single carriage.

 Appraisal of Liu Ye

 While Xu Shao was at Yangzhou, he praised Liu Ye as someone with the ability to help a sovereign govern his realm.
+(Note: In his Wanji Lun (万机论), Jiang Ji supposedly criticized Xu Shao for his biased appraisal, by elevating Fan Zizhao and demeaning his cousin Xu Jing; Liu Ye had a discussion with Jiang over the topic.)